playfulprogramming/playfulprogramming/content/blog/understanding-the-dom/index.md

 While `innerHTML` has been used to demonstrate that the element that's gathered is in fact the element that was queried, there are many _many_ more properties and methods that can be ran on an element reference.

-When an element is queried and returned, you're given a reference to that element through the [`Element` base class ](https://developer.mozilla.org/en-US/docs/Web/API/Element).
+When an element is queried and returned, you're given a reference to that element through the [`Element` base class](https://developer.mozilla.org/en-US/docs/Web/API/Element).
 This class is what contains the properties and methods that you can use to access and modify metadata about the element with.

 For example, let's say that I wanted to see the width and height an element has when rendered on screen.
 [Using the `Element.prototype.getBoundingClientRect` method](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect), you can get all of that information and more: